cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * MCU: Used to refer to different processor subsystems. e.g., "APMCU" refers to the main AP core cluster, while "MDMCU" refers to the BP CPU.
 "MCUSYS" seems to refer to the AP MCU system.
+* MFG: MFlexGraphics.
+Refers to the 3D GPU subsystem.
 * MSDC: Used to refer to their EMMC/SD card controller core.
 Possibly "MediaTek SD Controller".
 * RXDFE: "RX Digital Front End"?